iot-for-all/iotc-cpm-sample/docs/DATA_FORMAT.md

 The BleManager will create specific device instances based on available services.
 A list of service ids must be provided to the Manufacturers Map in order to create the right device instance.

 However multiple devices can provide the same service with different data format.
-To overcome this issue just create one custom virtual device and put separation logic into the _getValue_ function.
+To overcome this issue just create one custom virtual device and put logic into the _getValue_ function.